pjh5672/YOLOv1/README.md

 ## [Usage]

 #### Model Training
- - You can train your own YOLOv1 model using various backbone architectures of ResNet18, ResNet34, ResNet50, ResNet101, VGG16, and VGG16-BN
+ - You can train your own YOLOv1 model using various backbone architectures of ResNet18, ResNet34, ResNet50, ResNet101, VGG16, and VGG16-BN.
+ - In addition, you can change model with depth-wise separable convolution layers with adding "--depthwise".

 ```python
 python train.py --exp my_test --data voc.yaml --backbone resnet18